zotanna/python-p3-inheritance-lab/README.md

 ## Instructions

-Run the test suite to get started.
 This is a test-driven lab.
+Because "Student" comes before "Teacher" alphabetically and we're aiming to test them in the opposite order, start off with `pytest lib/testing/user_test.py`.
+(If you're already in `lib/`, leave it out).
+Continue this process for each tested class.
+And submit your work when complete.

 1. Define the `User` class such that a user is instantiated with a `first_name` and `last_name`.
 These should be saved as attributes.